 Health care industry client facing government investigations appreciate Mr. Westling's reasoned approach to representing their interests in difficult situations.
 With his ability to enter a heated conflict and restore calm, he demystifies the investigation process, assists with crisis response, and seeks to map out a strategy that will help his clients find closure and get back to business.
 Where litigation cannot be avoided, clients benefit from Mr. Westling’s experience as a courtroom advocate gained by trying more than 20 federal cases to verdict before juries throughout the United States.

+In 2018, Mr. Westling was recommended in The Legal 500 United States, in the areas of Healthcare: Health Insurers and Healthcare: Service Providers.
 In 2013, Chambers USA ranked Mr. Westling in Band 1 for Healthcare: Government Investigations & Fraud in Tennessee, and he was selected to the Tennessee Super Lawyers list in the area of Criminal Defense: White Collar.
 He was also named an Outstanding Healthcare Litigator by Nightingale’s Healthcare News (2009).